JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   If you have a non-typical case or build configuration, you might need to choose the task yourself.
     * `linkDebug*`: To run your code during development, you usually need only one binary, so running the corresponding `linkDebug*` task should be enough.
-Keep in mind that compiling a release binary (`linkRelease*`) takes more time than compiling a debug one
+Keep in mind that compiling a release binary (`linkRelease*`) takes more time than compiling a debug one.
-    * `packForXcode`: Since iOS simulators and devices have different processor architectures, it's a common approach to distribute a Kotlin Native binary as a universal (fat) framework.
+    * `packForXcode`: Since iOS simulators and devices have different processor architectures, it's a common approach to distribute a Kotlin/Native binary as a universal (fat) framework.
 During local development, it will be faster to build the `.framework` for only the platform you’re using.
 You can do this by calling the  `packForXcode` task generated by the KMM project wizard.
 Remember that in this case, you will need to clean the build using `./gradlew clean` after switching between the device and the simulator.
 See [this issue](https://youtrack.jetbrains.com/issue/KT-40907) for details.